imnpoh/imnpoh.github.io/README.md

 6. Manage and expand partnership accordingly throughout the year (future plan)

 ### Conclusion
 - The value of digital marketing highly depends of the viewership and bargainig the control of mass production of media.
-Ensuring that viewers has the entertainment value fulfilled, slipping in marketing aspect (products of business) will not only enhance the engagement but also pull more attraction.
-Collaborating with others within the media fields be it Youtube, TikTok, Instagram and other platforms will definitely always be a plus due to the influence and access they have.
-Not to mention the possibility to create a circle of community within our own business area will also be part of the reason why partnertship in this case will be a great take.
+Ensuring that viewers has the entertainment value fulfilled, slipping in marketing aspect (products of business) will not only enhance the engagement but also pull more attraction
+- Collaborating with others within the media fields be it Youtube, TikTok, Instagram and other platforms will definitely always be a plus due to the influence and access they have
+- Not to mention the possibility to create a circle of community within our own business area will also be part of the reason why partnertship in this case will be a great take

 ### Credit and Reference
 Youtube Link: https://youtu.be/mm_sN-Elplg?si=6czDWHk9FKUhcTcI